 - What is the biggest no-no that could drive my grade down a lot?

-Also, asking your professor this kind of questions shows him that you care.
-You can’t lose.
+Also, asking your professor these kinds of questions shows her that you care.
+You definitely can’t lose.